kowneeth/Expense-tracker/README.md

-# Expense-tracker
+# expense_tracker
-📊 Expense Tracker  A simple and efficient Expense Tracker application designed to help users record, manage, and analyze their daily spending.
-This project provides an intuitive interface to add expenses, categorize them, view summaries, and stay on top of personal finance goals.
+Developed a responsive and interactive Expense Tracker using HTML, CSS, and JavaScript to manage and visualize daily spending.
+The app allows users to add, edit, filter, and delete expenses, supports dark/light themes, localStorage persistence, and includes a custom-built bar chart for data visualization — all without external libraries.